Simple implementation

 Implementing Kameleoon into the HTML source code

 If you're using hybrid mode (both an SDK and the JavaScript installation tag), you can place the tag later in the body.
-For example, right before the closing </body> tag.
-This is because flicker is not an issue when using a web SDK.
+For example, right before the closing </body>

-The recommended method for web experimentation is the Asynchronous tag with Anti-Flicker.
+The recommended method for web experimentation is the Asynchronous tag with anti-flicker.
 This implementation may not load Kameleoon in the fastest possible way, but it is the safest.
 Using an asynchronous script guarantees that Kameleoon cannot block the load of your website.
 The added white overlay on the page "simulates" the effect of a synchronously loaded script, preventing flickering.
 To prioritize faster loading times, you can consider the synchronous tag instead.

 If your website uses multiple subdomains, it is important to remember to include the additional unified session data across subdomains code in the implementation script.
 Otherwise, Kameleoon will not work correctly if you intend to use session data across all your subdomains for advanced behavioral targeting purposes.